MikelSalazar/Threesenter/schema/README.md

 Threesenter Schema
 ==

-This folder contains the JSON Schema of the Threesenter files.
+This folder contains the JSON Schema for the Threesenter files.
 Referencing this schema in a JSON file (with "$schema": "https://threesenter.com/threesenter.schema.json") facilitates the edition and validation of JSON files for Threesenter.